 An open-competitive examination is being held at the same time as this transition examination.
 Agencies have the option of making appointments from either list.
 If you meet the requirements for the open-competitive as well as the transition examination, you may wish to apply for both.
 The appropriate processing fee must be filed for each examination.

-On or before February 17, 2018, you must be a qualified employee of the New York State Department of Labor and have had three months of permanent competitive, non-competitive, 55-b/55-c, or labor class service in a position allocated to Grade 6 or higher.**
+On or before March 28, 2020, you must be a qualified employee of the New York State Department of Labor and have had three months of permanent service in a competitive, non-competitive, 55-b/55-c, or labor class position allocated to Grade 6 or higher.

 Qualifying Experience for Appointment from the Eligible List

 After one year of the service described in the Minimum Qualifications, successful candidates will be qualified for appointment from the eligible list.

 - In accordance with Section 52.11 of the Civil Service Law, individuals serving permanently in the non-competitive or labor class in a qualifying title (including those serving under Section 55-b/55-c) who otherwise meet the requirements for taking this examination are eligible to compete in this promotion examination.

 - DEPARTMENT SPECIFIC TRANSITION EXAMINATIONS are being held for employees of the New York State Department of Taxation and Finance (No. 00-491) and the New York State Department of Labor (No. 00-487); be sure you are applying for the correct examination before submitting your application since the processing fee is non-refundable.
 Provisional, temporary, or hourly employees should check with their Human Resources Office before applying to determine their eligibility.